laraluys/MLOps4ECM_day1/Monitoring/prometheus-grafana.md

 Scroll to the bottom and save your data source.

-Next we will crete a new dashboard.
+Next we will create a new dashboard.
 Go to the "dashboards" tab on the left.
 Then click on "create new dashboard".

 <img src="images/grafanacreatedashboard.png"  />

-Next, create a new visualization
+Next, create a new visualization.

 <img src="images/
 grafanacreatedashboard2.png"  />
-Add this point you will also have to select the datasource you want to use.
+At this point you will also have to select the datasource you want to use.
 Choose the Prometheus connection.
 <img src="images/
 addprometheustodashboard.png"  />

-After this you will see the following screen.
+After this, you will see the following screen.
 In the middel you see the panel that you are creating.
 Underneath you can select your metric and it's filters.
 This uses the PromQL language.
 On the right you can change other settings of your graph like the title, axis, legend, type of graph and units.

 <img src="images/
 grafanacreatedashboardstart.png"  />

-In the image below you can see how you can add the example graph of the demo metric
+In the image below you can see how you can add the example graph of the demo metric.

 <img src="images/
 examplegrafanadashboardsetup.png"  />